 House Families at MCC play a vital role in assisting students to belong to the College community.
 Each student is assigned to a House Family when they enrol at MCC and from that moment, they become an integral part of the family.
 The House Family culture belongs in every aspect of schooling and extends to all areas of student life; academic, sporting, social and spiritual.
-There are four House Families that are each overseen by their House Family Coordinator.
+There are four House Families that are each overseen by their House Family Coach.

 House Family War Cries

 In 1984, MCC began with two Sporting Houses.
 The emphasis was solely on sporting competitions, and the overall House Shield focussed on points gained from participating in the Swimming, Athletics and Cross Country carnivals.

 However as the College student population rapidly grew, it was felt that with this emphasis on sporting achievement only, some students were being ‘missed in the crowd’ and there was a need to ensure that all students felt connected and included in daily College life.

 Enter God’s inspiration!
 After attending an anti-bullying workshop where the presenter stated that the more connections a student has within their school, the lower the incidence of bullying, the then Director of Secondary, Mrs Lesley Tunnah, began seeking out a way to include students in as many different activities as possible.
 In 2005, following discussions with interested and passionate staff, the concept of House Families was born.
 The vision of each House Family was to be like the supporting strands of a spider’s web ie. many connecting network strands supporting and holding everything together.